 All physical memorials shall be kept in place as long as they remain serviceable.
 A memorial may no longer be serviceable due to safety issues, construction projects, other campus modifications, or being damaged beyond repair.
 In the event a physical memorial is to be removed, a letter shall be sent to the designated donor contact advising of the reason for removal.
 The donor shall have the option of placing a new physical memorial at the current fee and under the terms in effect.

-The Vice President for University Development and Alumni Engagement should be contacted for other opportunities to recognize deceased individuals.
-These opportunities include, among others: scholarships, endowments, and naming opportunities in compliance with the University’s policy on Naming Facilities, Properties, Academic Entities and Related Areas.
+The VPUDAE should be contacted for other opportunities to recognize deceased individuals.
+These opportunities include, among others: scholarships, endowments, and naming opportunities in compliance with the University’s policy on Naming Buildings and Related Areas.

 719.2 Physical Memorials Honoring Groups

-Proposals for physical memorials honoring groups of deceased students, faculty, staff, or friends of the University shall be presented to the Vice President for University Development and Alumni Engagement, who will consult with the Vice President for Administration and Finance and the Provost and Vice President for Academic Affairs and refer to the Landscape Advisory Committee for consideration if appropriate.
-Final review and approval shall be by the President.
+Proposals for physical memorials honoring groups of deceased students, faculty, staff, or friends of the University shall be presented to the VPUDAE who will consult with the Vice President for Administration and Finance and the Provost and Vice President for Academic Affairs and refer to the Landscape Advisory Committee for consideration if appropriate.
+Final review and approval shall be by the University President.

 719.3 Mustang Statue at the University Union

 The Mustang Statue at the University Union is a campus landmark serving as a place to honor those who have served Cal Poly or their country.
 Plaques placed upon the statue commemorate significant events in the history of Cal Poly and memorialize those who made the supreme sacrifice while in military service.
-Proposals to place additional plaques or other physical representations shall be presented to the Vice President for University Development and Alumni Engagement, who will refer them to the Landscape Advisory Committee.
+Proposals to place additional plaques or other physical representations shall be presented to the VPUDAE, who will refer them to the Landscape Advisory Committee.
 This committee shall review each proposal for its fit into the context of the campus’ physical environment, both existing and proposed.
-The findings and recommendations of the committee shall be submitted to University Development and Alumni Engagement for further development and implementation.
-Final review and approval shall be by the President.
+The findings and recommendations of the committee shall be submitted to UDAE for further development and implementation.
+Final review and approval shall be by the University President.

 719.4 The Wall of Honor

-The Wall of Honor located at the University Union Mustang Statue commemorates Cal Poly students and alumni who made the supreme sacrifice for our country while in military service.
-Proposals to place a name at the Wall of Honor shall be presented to the Vice President for University Development and Alumni Engagement who will convene a nomination committee for consideration.
-The committee will be comprised of the Vice President for University Development and Alumni Engagement or designee, the Vice President for Administration and Finance or designee, the Military Science & Leadership Department Chair or designee, and an alumni veteran representative appointed by the President of the Alumni Association.
-The findings and recommendations of the committee shall be submitted to University Development and Alumni Engagement for further development and implementation.
-Final review and approval shall be by the President.
+The Wall of Honor, located at the University Union Mustang Statue, commemorates Cal Poly students and alumni who made the supreme sacrifice for our country while in military service.
+Proposals to place a name at the Wall of Honor shall be presented to the VPUDAE who will convene a nomination committee for consideration.
+The committee will be comprised of the VPUDAE or designee, the Vice President for Administration and Finance or designee, the Military Science & Leadership Department Chair or designee, and an alumni veteran representative appointed by the President of the Alumni Association.
+The findings and recommendations of the committee shall be submitted to UDAE for further development and implementation.
+Final review and approval shall be by the University President.

 719.5 Mustang Memorial Plaza